Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: Introduction

-We recall another previous study on the entrance boundary.
-Feller's original definition was given by the integrability of the scale function with respect to the speed measure.
+We also establish a connection between the boundary condition and the theory of scale functions.
+Feller's original definition of the entrance boundary for one-dimensional diffusions was given by the integrability of the scale function with respect to the speed measure.
 In \cite{NobaGeneralizedScaleFunc}, a scale function for standard processes with no negative jumps was introduced under mild technical assumptions.
-He showed that the exit times and potential densities on intervals are represented by it as in the case of one-dimensional diffusions.
+He showed that the exit times and potential densities on intervals are represented by it as in the case of one-dimensional diffusions, which we will recall in Section \ref{section:scaleFunc}.
 In \cite{noba2023analytic}, the entrance and non-entrance boundary classification of $\ell$ for such processes was introduced in relation to the study of quasi-stationary distributions.
 The classification is based on whether the scale function is integrable with respect to the reference measure, which is a direct extension of Feller's original definition.
-As we will check in Proposition \ref{prop:twoEntranceConditions}, this entrance condition is equivalent to the instantaneous entrance boundary condition in \cite{entranceBdry}.
+As we will check in Proposition \ref{prop:twoEntranceConditions}, this entrance condition is equivalent to the instantaneous entrance boundary condition in \cite{entranceBdry} under a mild assumption.

 Once we extend the process to have the Feller property, we have its infinitesimal generator by the Hille-Yosida theorem.
-One of the main purposes of the present paper is to study its spectrum.
-In the analysis, the scale function plays a crucial role.
-Under the entrance condition, the resolvent density killed at zero is represented by a meromorphic function on the complex plane, which is a rational function of the scale function.
-We show that the spectrum of the generator coincides with the zeros of the entire function given as the denominator of the resolvent density.
-This is reminiscent of the classical Fredholm integral equation theory (see e.g., \cite{MR65391,MR2772421,MR1892228}) and shows that the Fredholm determinant is represented by the scale function.
-We also show that the compactness of the resolvent and determine the spectrum of the generator on $L^{p}$-spaces $(p \in [1,\infty))$ when a quasi-stationary distribution exists.
+One of the main purposes of the present paper is to study its spectrum when the process is killed on hitting boundaries.
+The scale function is crucial for this purpose.
+Under the entrance condition, the resolvent density killed on hitting zero is represented by a meromorphic function on the complex plane, which is a rational function of the scale function.
+This implies that the spectrum of the infinitesimal generator coincides with the zeros of the entire function given as the denominator of the resolvent density.
+This is reminiscent of the classical Fredholm integral equation theory (see e.g., \cite{MR65391,MR2772421,MR1892228}) and shows that the Fredholm determinant is given by the scale function.
+We also show that the compactness of the resolvent and determine the spectrum of the infinitesimal generator on $L^{p}$-spaces $(p \in [1,\infty))$ when a quasi-stationary distribution exists.